-Employment of pharmacy technicians is projected to grow 5 percent from 2021 to 2031, about as fast as the average for all occupations.
+Employment of pharmacy technicians is projected to grow 6 percent from 2022 to 2032, faster as the average for all occupations.

-About 43,500 openings for pharmacy technicians are projected each year, on average, over the decade.
+About 44,900 openings for pharmacy technicians are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.